-DuPont requested that Chemours defend and indemnify it in these matters.
-Chemours has accepted the defense while reserving rights and declining DuPont's demand as to matters under ISRA, fraudulent transfer, or involving other DuPont entities.
+EID requested that Chemours defend and indemnify it in these matters.
+Chemours has accepted the indemnity and defense of EID while reserving rights and declining EID's demand as to matters involving other EID entities, as well as ISRA and fraudulent transfer pursuant to the terms of the MOU.